 The Elite 2.0 range of blasters is the successor to the highly successful N-Strike Elite series that was released in 2012.
 This new series also includes the new Elite 2.0 dart, which isn’t much different from its predecessor, the Elite dart.

-Elite 2.0 blasters have a brand new teal and orange color scheme, and they also typically come with various tactical rails and attachments points, allowing for easy customization with accessories.
+Elite 2.0 blasters have a brand new teal and orange color scheme, and they also typically come with various tactical rails and attachment points, allowing for easy customization with accessories.

-Also worth noting is that most Elite 2.0 blasters are clipped and glued together, which is controversial as it makes modifying these blasters a lot harder.
-On the flip side, this manufacturing style has made the blasters more cost effective.
+Also worth noting is that most Elite 2.0 blasters are clipped and glued together, which is controversial as it makes modifying these blasters much harder.
+On the flip side, this manufacturing style has made the blasters more cost-effective.

 3 Reasons to Buy the Elite 2.0 Commander

 Here’s my take on the Nerf Elite 2.0 Commander RD-6 blaster.